History of the Netherlands: Habsburg rule from Spain

 Charles became the ruler in 1506, but in 1515 he left the territory to become king of Spain and later Holy Roman Emperor.
 Charles turned over control to regents (his close relatives), and in practice the rule over the Low Countries were exercised by the Spaniards under his authority.
 The provinces each had their own governments and courts, controlled by the local nobility, and their own traditions and rights ("liberties") dating back centuries.
 Likewise the numerous cities had their own legal rights and local governments, usually controlled by the merchants.
 On top of this the Spanish had imposed a somewhat centralized government, the Estates General of the Netherlands, with its own officials and courts.
 The Spanish officials sent by Charles ignored traditions and the Dutch nobility as well as local officials, inciting an anti-Spanish sense of nationalism which led to the Dutch Revolt.
 With the emergence of the Protestant Reformation, Charles—now the Emperor—was determined to crush Protestantism.
 Unrest began in the south, centered in the large rich metropolis of Antwerp.
-The Netherlands was an especially rich unit of the Spanish realm, especially after the Treaty of Cateau-Cambresis of 1559; it ended four decades of warfare between France and Spain and allowed Spain to reposition its army.
+The Netherlands was an especially rich unit of the Spanish realm, especially after the Treaty of Cateau-Cambrésis of 1559; it ended four decades of warfare between France and Spain and allowed Spain to reposition its army.

 In 1548, Charles granted the Netherlands status as an entity in which many of the laws of the Holy Roman Empire became obsolete.
 The "Transaction of Augsburg" created the Burgundian Circle of the Holy Roman Empire, which comprised the Netherlands and Franche-Comté.
 A year later the Pragmatic Sanction of 1549 stated that the Seventeen Provinces could only be passed on to his heirs as a composite entity.